 Weather-Stripping

-Weather-stripping is installed around doors and windows to reduce air infiltration.
+Weather-stripping is installed at balcony doors to reduce air infiltration.
 Check the weather-stripping annually to ensure that the seal is adequate.
-Some weather-stripping is adjustable and the door should be slightly difficult to latch or lock.
-Petroleum jelly can be used to lubricate rubber or vinyl products to maintain their flexibility
+Petroleum jelly can be used to lubricate rubber or vinyl products to maintain their flexibility.

 Windows